samsmit362/HismithControl/README.md

 2) to run this program
 3) select Web Camera in combo box which you wish to use for detect Hismith rotation angle.\
 **Press "Test Webcam".**\
+**<font color="red">IT IS HIGHLY RECOMMENDED TO SET MANUAL WEBCAM FOCUS AND MANUAL WEBCAM EXPOSURE TO ABOUT -7 (BEST VARIANT) OR -6 TO MINIMIZE WEBCAM END-TO-END LATENCY</font>**\
-**Note: You can set manual webcam focus (for example to 300) if it support it by using shown hotkeys, also as change manual webcam focus and webcam fps (for example to 30 or 60) through settings.xml**\
+**You can set manual webcam focus (for example to 300) and exposure if it support it by using shown hotkeys, also as change manual webcam focus, exposure and fps (for example to 30 or 60) through settings.xml**\
 **According images in "example_images" folder you will need to find what are best colors in your case, don't forget to save all changes by "Enter" during "Test Webcam" then after close "Test Webcam" by menu (File->"Save Settings") or hotkey (Ctrl+S):**\
 <code><B_range>[10-160][150-205][60-120]</B_range>\
 <G_range>[60-210][120-150][10-110]</G_range></code>